CancerRxGene/gdsctools/doc/anova_parttwo.rst

 If **MSI_FACTOR** column is not found in the Genomic Feature data set, the MSI factor will be excluded automatically and the parameter above set to False.

-.. warning:: If you force the MSI factor to True wherease there
+.. warning:: If you force the MSI factor to True whereas there
     is not enough data in the binary sets of the MSI factor, error will be raised.